geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 9. You must now open **Windows PowerShell**.
 Select the magnifying glass (Search) icon on the taskbar at the bottom of the screen and type **powershell** in the Search Windows box that appears.
 In the list of search results, right-click on **Windows PowerShell** (do not select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu that appears.

 10. Maximize your PowerShell window.
-In **Windows PowerShell**, at the command prompt type the following command and then press Enter:<br/>
+In **Windows PowerShell**, at the command prompt type the following command and then press Enter:

 			Install-Module MSOnline

-11. If you are prompted to confirm whether you want to install the module from an untrusted repository (PSGallery),** enter **A** to select **[A] Yes to All.**
+11. If you are prompted to confirm whether you want to install the module from an untrusted repository (PSGallery), enter **A** to select **[A] Yes to All.**

-12. If you are prompted to install the **NuGet provider**, enter **Y** to select **[Y] Yes**.
+12. If you are prompted to install the **NuGet provider,** enter **Y** to select **[Y] Yes**.

 13. Once the installation is complete, the screen will return to the Windows PowerShell command prompt.
-You must then run the following command to install the Azure AD PowerShell module that you just retrieved in the earlier step:<br/>
+You must then run the following command to install the Azure AD PowerShell module that you just retrieved in the earlier step:

 			Install-Module AzureADPreview

-14. If you are prompted to confirm whether you want to install the module from an untrusted repository (PSGallery),** enter **A** to select **[A] Yes to All.**
+14. If you are prompted to confirm whether you want to install the module from an untrusted repository (PSGallery), enter **A** to select **[A] Yes to All.**

 15. Once the installation is complete, the screen will return to the Windows PowerShell command prompt.
 You have now installed the Windows Azure Active Directory PowerShell Module.

-16. Leave the Windows PowerShell window open, but minimize it for now.
+16. Leave the Windows PowerShell window open but minimize it for now.

 17. Remain logged into the domain controller VM and keep your Edge browser open.